ColeMThornton/AI-Smart-Doorbell/README.md

 This repository contains code to serve as the basis for a smart doorbell prototype capable of AI powered package detection.
 The code is designed to run on a Raspberry Pi 4B, however, can be adapted to run on other hardware constrained devices.

 ## Code
 main.py - Initializes system variables, loads the YOLO11n model, and processes the live camera feed to output real-time bounding box annotations (class and confidence).
+This file is intended to be ran locally on the Raspberry Pi.

 train.py - Configures, trains, and evaluates the YOLO11n model.
 Data must be pre-labeled and split prior to execution.
 This training file is intended to be ran on a capable computer, not the Raspberry Pi 4B.
 After training and evaluation, the model can be transferred to the Pi for real-time inference.